Active Contour Models Driven by Hyperbolic Mean Curvature Flow for Image Segmentation: EXPERIMENTS AND RESULTS

 \section{EXPERIMENTS AND RESULTS}

 We conclude this paper by presenting comprehensive numerical results by applying our model for a diverse set of synthetic and real images, encompassing various velocity fields, contour configurations, and geometric shapes.
 In our numerical experiments, the parameters are generally chosen as follows: the time step \(\tau=0.1\), and the weight parameter \(\eta\)=0.7.
-For the Heaviside functions, we exclusively employ the approximations $H_{\varepsilon}$ and $H_{\alpha}$ with $\varepsilon = 1, \alpha=0.2$.
-These approximations enable the automatic detection of contours and ensure the computation of a global minimizer.
+For the Heaviside functions, we exclusively employ the approximations $H_{\varepsilon}$ with $\varepsilon = 1$.

-Among the parameters, only the hyperbolic mean curvature coefficient $b$, which plays a scaling role, varies across experiments.
-When detecting as many targets as possible, \( b \) assumes smaller values with \eqref{hmcf_apply} employed for numerical iteration.
-Conversely, when targeting larger objects (e.g., grouped structures) while excluding smaller ones (such as noise artifacts), \( b \) adopts larger values, with the specific implementation further determined by image resolution --- \eqref{hmcf_apply} is utilized for high-resolution images whereas its variant \eqref{hdmrf} is preferred for low-resolution cases to maintain stable results.
-For each experiment, the value of $b$ is provided alongside the initial level set function $\phi^0(x,y,0)$.
-All computations were conducted on a workstation equipped with an Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz and 8 GB RAM.

-The subsequent sections present a comprehensive investigation on the application of the proposed HMCF and HDRF frameworks for image segmentation tasks involving both synthetic and real-world images.

-In Section~\ref{subsec:A}, we experimentally validate that the HMCF-ACMs and HDRF-ACMs frameworks achieve the core objectives of diverse image segmentation tasks through integration with various velocity fields and initialized contour positions.
-These experiments confirm that these models not only retain the essential functionalities of conventional curvature-driven approaches, including precise detection of smooth boundaries and topological changes, but also enable robust segmentation by configuring appropriate initial velocity fields tailored to specific imaging tasks.